 Renewable energy is one of the most promising avenues when it comes to reducing pollution and waste for a cleaner planet and a sustainable future.
 So businesses looking to go green are naturally interested in exploring this option.
 However, not every company has the capital on hand to build a LEED certified facility, or even […]

-Author: Leon Harris
+All posts from Leon Harris

 Taking steps to become eco-friendly can serve as a promotional bragging right, elevating the status of your business in the eyes of the consumer public.
 In short, it’s a win-win on the promo front.
 So if you’re looking for a few good ways to greenify when it comes to touting your business and your brand, […]

 These days pretty much everyone has realized the benefits of reducing waste in the office, both in terms of monetary savings and bragging rights for improved brand image.
 As a result, you would be hard pressed to find an operation that doesn’t at least have bins available for employees to recycle paper, plastic, aluminum, and […]

 So, is it any surprise that cigarette butts would also cause a lot of mayhem?
 As a matter of fact, according to CigaretteLitter.org, it is estimated that well over several trillion cigarette butts are littered around the world on an annual basis.
 It is so much of a problem that reportedly, cigarette butts are actually […]

 Each year the Green Car Journal selects one eco-friendly vehicle to receive the award of “Green Car of the Year”, and for 2013 that car is the Ford Fusion.
 The Fusion finds itself in good company, alongside past winners that include the Audi A3 TDI Clean Diesel (2010), the Chevy Volt plug-in hybrid (2011), and last year’s winner, the Honda Civic GX natural gas.